wxyz-abcd/node-haxball/README.md

       - `HttpUrl`: proxy http url address to use when trying to create or join a room. should end with a `/`.
 Is appended `host` or `client` at the end while being used.
 Defaults to: `https://www.haxball.com/rs/`.
     - `fixNames`: fix some important variable names or not.
 Defaults to: `true`.
     - `version`: Haxball's expected version number.
 Defaults to: `9`.
+    - `noVariableValueChangeEvent`: if `true`, disables the mechanism that enables variable value change event which in turn improves performance while reaching a variable's value that was defined by any `Addon.defineVariable` function.
+(Variable will have a directly accessable, actual value; instead of a property that points to the actual variable.)
+Defaults to: `false`.

 - `OperationType`: Different types of operations that are being used by Haxball.
 Should be used to understand what kind of message we are dealing with inside callback `onOperationReceived`.
 - `VariableType`: Different types of variables that can be defined in a Plugin or a Renderer with its corresponding `defineVariable` function.
 Should be used in a GUI environment.